gzardini/course-CRA/modules/localization/docs/03-exercises/01_localization.md

 # Exercises - lane pose estimation {#exercise-localization status=ready}

-Excerpt: Understand the components of the imaging pipelime: from image to localization.
+Excerpt: Play with the parameters of the localization pipeline.

-The goal of this exercise is to familiarize us with the pipeline that extract lane localization from the image stream.
-This is the base of the lane following demo.
+The goal of this exercise is to play with existing parameters to understand the different trade-offs mentioned in [](#cra-loc-lm).

 <div class='requirements' markdown='1'>
   Requires: [Camera calibration](+opmanual_duckiebot#camera-calib)